m3tamorphosis/m3tamorphosis/README.md

 # Welcome!
 I'm Carl John D. Haro

-Data Analyst experienced in working with SQL, Excel, and Power BI to clean data, prepare reports, and build dashboards for monitoring performance and trends.
-Familiar with data preparation tasks including SQL transformations and basic ETL workflows using Python and cloud platforms.
-Able to translate raw datasets into clear insights that support decision-making.
+Data Analyst experienced in transforming raw data into structured datasets and developing ETL workflows using SQL and Python.
+Familiar with AWS and Azure data processing and skilled in data cleaning, validation, and reporting to support business decisions.

 ---